sjoerd-verhagen/barcelona-rental-analysis/index.md

 **What I learned**

-_Horta Guinardó_ offers the best deal, combining the lowest average rent with the second-largest apartment sizes.
-In contrast, _Ciutat Vella_ also has low rents but much smaller average apartment sizes, making _Horta Guinardó_ the better value for space and price.
+_Horta Guinardó_ offers the best deal, combining the lowest average rent with the second-largest apartment sizes, although it has the second fewest listings at 88. _Ciutat Vella_ also has low rents but much smaller apartments, making _Horta Guinardó_ the better value for both space and price. _Sants-Montjuïc_ ranks third for lowest average rent yet has the second smallest apartments.
+The graph shows a general pattern where average apartment size increases with average rent, though _Les Corts_ stands out by having the largest average size despite higher rents.

 </details> <details>
   <summary>🏠 Step 2.5 – Comparing 1- and 2-bedroom apartments </summary

 **Step overview**

-To better understand what each district offers, I calculated the average apartment size and rental price, as well as the minimum, maximum, and variation in rents.
-This helps capture both the typical flats and the range of rental options across Barcelona.
+To better understand what each district offers, I compared one and two bedroom apartments by looking at their average size, rent, and the variation in rents.
+This not only shows the typical flats available and the range of rental options, but also answers a key question for our move: how much extra we would need to pay for a second bedroom so friends and family can stay over.

 ```sql
 WITH rent_counts AS (